xen-project/xen/docs/misra/deviations.rst

          - __emulate_2op and __emulate_2op_nobyte
          - read_debugreg and write_debugreg

+   * - R5.5
+     - Macros expanding to their own name are allowed.
+     - Tagged as `deliberate` for ECLAIR.

+   * - R5.5
+     - Clashes between names of function-like macros and identifiers of non-callable entities are allowed.
+     - Tagged as `deliberate` for ECLAIR.

+   * - R5.5
+     - Clashes between function names and macros are deliberate for string handling functions since some architectures may want to use their own arch-specific implementation.
+     - Tagged as `deliberate` for ECLAIR.

+   * - R5.5
+     - In libelf, clashes between macros and function names are deliberate and needed to prevent the use of undecorated versions of memcpy, memset and memmove.
+     - Tagged as `deliberate` for ECLAIR.

    * - R5.6
      - The type ret_t is deliberately defined multiple times depending on the type of guest to service.